openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ## Inspect an nGraph function

-You can use the nGraph function's `get_ordered_ops` method to get a topologically sorted list of it's graph `Node`s.
+You can use the nGraph function's `get_ordered_ops` method to get a topologically sorted list of its graph `Node`s.

 ```python
 >>> function.get_ordered_ops()